riskportal/risk-docs/docs/5_analyzing_results.md

 - `network` (nx.Graph): The network graph containing the nodes and edges to be analyzed.
 - `annotation` (dict): The annotation associated with the network, typically derived from biological or functional data.
-- `neighborhoods` (dict): The neighborhoods object, containing data from enrichment or depletion analysis.
+- `clusters` (dict): The clusters object, containing data from enrichment or depletion analysis.
 - `tail` (str, optional): Specifies the tail of the statistical test to use.
 Options include:
     - `'right'`: For enrichment. _(default)_
     - `'left'`: For depletion.